bitstadium/HockeySDK-Android/README.md

 ```

 **NOTE**
-Both authentication modes don't restrict updates once the user has authenticated themself, so as long as the user has a HockeyApp account, they will continue to receive updates even if they are no longer part accociated with your app.
+Both authentication modes don't restrict updates once the user has authenticated themself, so as long as the user has a HockeyApp account, they will continue to receive updates even if they are no longer accociated with your app.
 Restricting a version to user's won't have any effect if you have chosen this authentication mode.

 ### 4.5.3 Verify the user's authentication status and restrict updates